This package allows you to create, createMultiple, withdraw, cancel, topup, transfer, update a token stream.

 address: "99h00075bKjVg000000tLdk4w42NyG3Mv0000dc0M99",

-type: StreamType.All, // StreamType.Vesting, StreamType.Lock, StreamType.Payment
+type: StreamType.All, // StreamType.Vesting, StreamType.Lock

 direction: StreamDirection.All, // StreamDirection.Outgoing, StreamDirection.Incoming